Snoop Dogg: 2014–2017: Bush, Coolaid, and Neva Left

-In August 2014, a clip surfaced online featuring a sneak preview of a song Snoop had recorded for Pharrell.
+In August 2014, a clip surfaced online featuring a sneak preview of a song Snoop Dogg had recorded for Pharrell.
 Snoop's Pharrell Williams-produced album Bush was released on May 12, 2015, with the first single "Peaches N Cream" having been released on March 10, 2015.

 On June 13, 2016, Snoop Dogg announced the release date for his album Coolaid, which was released on July 1, 2016.
 He headlined a "unity party" for donors at Philly's Electric Factory on July 28, 2016, the last day of the Democratic National Convention.
 Released March 1, 2017, through his own Doggy Style Records, "Promise You This" precedes the release of his upcoming Coolaid film based on the album of the same name.
 Snoop Dogg released his fifteenth studio album Neva Left in May 2017.